 I’ll be honest: this Southern girl has a love-hate relationship with winter in Zurich.
 Here in Switzerland’s largest city, it can be cold, grey, windy and rainy for weeks on end, causing my soul to die for a drop of sunshine!
-(Now I understand why people love to visit Florida…) But Zurich can also be a winter wonderland, blanketed by snow or dripping with holiday cheer, making it a lovely place to spend a weekend.
+(Now I understand why people love to visit Florida…) But Zurich can also be a winter wonderland, blanketed by snow or dripping with holiday cheer, making it a lovely place to spend a long weekend.

 7 Things to Do in Zurich in the Winter

 Zurich has loads of museums that will entertain, educate, and offer you shelter when unsavory weather strikes.
 Here are just a few top choices to consider:

 Zurich’s Fine Arts Museum is a modest but well assembled art program.
 The permanent collection provides visitors with a pleasant walk through art history, while the temporary exhibitions are usually bold and eye-catching.
 I recommend visiting on a Wednesday, when the permanent collection is free to the public – woot woot!